 We’ve switched to organic bedding, but organic pillows can be expensive.
-One less expensive solution I’ve found is to make our own pillows using organic buckwheat hulls (and optional herbs) for a very comfortable and natural pillow.
+One less expensive solution I’ve found is to make our own organic buckwheat pillows using organic buckwheat hulls (and optional herbs) for a very comfortable and natural pillow.
 The same concept also works great for neck pillows and eye masks!

 If you can sew a (somewhat) straight line, you can make these pillows and I actually find them more comfortable than regular pillows.
 If you make a whole pillow, it is more firm than a regular stuffed pillow, but also stays cooler and supports the neck better.
 Buckwheat hulls are pretty inexpensive, and adding herbs can help encourage restful and relaxing sleep.